Sustainability

 Organic waste bins

-Salamanca Market has a new organics waste stream.
+Salamanca Market has invested in an organics waste stream.
 This results in more than 24 tonnes of compost (around half of the weekly waste generated through the market) diverted away from Hobart’s landfill every year.
 Compostable waste bins, sporting a green lid and signage are collecting food scraps, coffee cups (including lids), cutlery, straws and hot food takeaway containers.

 Compostable waste is taken to the McRobies Gully Waste Management Centre (the tip) at South Hobart.
 It takes around three months to break down to become Certified Organic Compost and the City sells this as quality garden compost to the general public.
 The compost is also used extensively in our city parks and gardens.